 While using artificial mullet imitations and the decision to swap out the stock hooks on your plug arises, I strongly recommend Mustad's 9175 Black nickel live bait hooks, Gamakatsu's Octopus 4x strong, black nickel circle hooks in 8/0 or VMC's 7385 tournament black nickel, inline circle hooks, as your hook up ratio will skyrocket.
 Always fish the biggest hook your offering will allow you to fish, providing you with the most natural presentation available.
 A heavier wire hook will not allow the lures to swim and track correctly when retrieved with the tide.
 Rigging with a light wire hook can also drive you loco and frustrates any angler when finally connected to a trophy silver king and seconds later breaks off as the hook straightened out.

 Rapala's X-Rap 14, floating crankbait in the black and silver pattern, dives to about 6ft and is a staple within any local angling community.
 Work the lure just outside of the bait pods and hold on!
 Feeding fish will always target the weak and a wounded looking and properly presented lure will at times out fish live bait.

-Large snook caught on an artificial lure on the east coast of Florida.
+Large snook caught on an artificial lure on Florida's East Coast.

-Stick or Glide baits are relatively new to the US market, although many anglers over seas have been reaping the benefits for years.
-This fishing technique has been a staple with offshore anglers is now at home in the coastal & inshore arenas as well.
+Stick or Glide baits, introduced around 2009 are relatively new to the US market, although many anglers over seas have been reaping the benefits for years.
+This fishing technique has been a staple with offshore anglers is rapidly finding a home in the coastal & inshore arenas as well.
 The subtle gliding action of these stickbait lures excel in areas where there is a steady flow of current or tide.
 Look for lures rigged with 3x strong hooks, native baitfish color patterns, and a profile that pushes water very similar to a mullet cruising in with the tide.

 Lure Retrieval Techniques